shohiebsense/shohiebsense.github.io/_posts/2023-02-15-The-attitude-of-IT-Industry.md

 All the new annual trending, for now, is ChatGPT, and you think, is it the cause?

 Not really.
-IT Industries since 2018 I would say, on making their product are too much emphasized leverage. $$$ and all the crap.
+IT Industries since 2018 I would say, on making their product are too much in the leverage. $$$ and all the crap.

 They are overconfident, just making a small niche would hit the market.